arthurBricq/crafty/README.md

 - Rendering textured cubes of different kinds with OpenGL
   - OpenGL instancing allows to render thousands of cubes very fast.
+- World is divided in chunks of equal sizes
 - First Player Camera
 - Detection of collision
-- World is divided in chunks of equal sizes
+- Gravity, Free-Fall, Jumping

 ### Missing features (short term milestones)